-Positive Egalitarianism of course yields the opposite ranking.
-One might get the impression from Segall's discussion that what makes Z better than Z' according to Positive Egalitarianism is the fact that Z contains a lot of relations of equality, while Z' has no relations of equality.
-As we shall show below this is wrong since Negative Egalitarianism also ranks Z as better than Z' in respect to egalitarian considerations.
-Positive Egalitarianism gives extra reasons for this ranking because of the positive value of the relations of equality in Z, but it is not the main reason for why Z is better than Z'.
+Positive egalitarianism of course yields the opposite ranking.
+One might get the impression from Segall's discussion that what makes Z better than Z' according to positive egalitarianism is the fact that Z contains a lot of relations of equality, while Z' has no relations of equality.
+As we shall show below, this is wrong, since negative egalitarianism also ranks Z as better than Z' in respect of egalitarian considerations.
+Positive egalitarianism gives extra reasons for this ranking because of the positive value of the relations of equality in Z, but it is not the main reason for why Z is better than Z'.

-It might not be evident that both Negative and Positive Egalitarianism imply that Z' is worse than Z with respect to equality so let us informally demonstrate it.
+It might not be evident that both negative and positive egalitarianism imply that Z' is worse than Z with respect to equality so let us informally demonstrate it.
 We can do a one-to-one mapping of all the 999 unequal pairs in Z to a corresponding unequal pair in Z' with a greater gap.
-According to Negative Egalitarianism, this subset of unequal pairs from Z' will be worse with respect to equality than the set of unequal pairs from Z. Since all the pairs in Z' that remain unmapped after this are unequal, this will only further decrease the egalitarian value of Z'.
-The same demonstration holds for Positive Egalitarianism since the equal relations in Z will increase the egalitarian value of Z further, as compared to the egalitarian value of Z'.
-Here's is a figure illustrating the same point:
+According to negative egalitarianism, this subset of unequal pairs from Z' will be worse with respect to equality than the set of unequal pairs from Z. Since all the pairs in Z' that remain unmapped after this are unequal, this will only further decrease the egalitarian value of Z'.
+The same demonstration holds for positive egalitarianism since the equal relations in Z will increase the egalitarian value of Z further, as compared to the egalitarian value of Z'.

+Here is a figure illustrating the same point: